Garnet is January’s birthstone, a deep, rich red gemstone celebrated for its dark red colour, transparency, and inexpensive appeal.

 The following mines are famous for Garnets, along with a range of gemstones.

-• Operating since the late 19th century, these mines in Connecticut have a rich history of producing garnets, attracting collectors and enthusiasts.
+- Operating since the late 19th century, these Connecticut mines have a rich history of producing garnets and attract collectors and enthusiasts.

-• The birthplace of Tsavorite, a green garnet variety discovered in the 1960s, these mines in Kenya have added a new dimension to the world of gemology.
+- The birthplace of Tsavorite, a green garnet variety discovered in the 1960s, these mines in Kenya have added a new dimension to the gemstone industry.

-• Mines in the Rajasthan region of India contribute to the country’s rich gemstone heritage, producing various types of garnets.
+- Mines in Rajasthan, India, contribute to the country’s rich gemstone heritage, producing various types of garnets.

 Caring For Garnet Jewellery

 To maintain its brilliance, avoid exposing garnet to harsh chemicals or extreme temperatures.
 Clean gently with a mild soap and lukewarm water, and pat dry with a soft cloth.
-Store separately from other gemstones to prevent scratches, and consider removing jewellery when engaging in strenuous activities.
+Store separately from other gemstones to prevent scratches, and remove jewellery during strenuous activities.
 By following these simple care tips, you ensure that your jewellery continues to shine through the ages, a testament to both its historical significance and enduring beauty.